llmunlearningsemeval2025/llmunlearningsemeval2025.github.io/README.md

 While unlearning has been studied for sometime in classification problems, it is still a relatively underdeveloped area of study in LLM research since the latter operate in a potentially unbounded output label space.
 Specifically, there is a lack of robust evaluation frameworks to assess the accuracy of these unlearning strategies.
 In this challenge, we aim to bridge this gap by developing a comprehensive evaluation challenge for unlearning sensitive datasets in LLMs.

-Our challenge task covers three training data types listed below:
+Our challenge covers three tasks spanning different document types listed below:
-- Long form synthetic creative documents
+- Task 1: Long form synthetic creative documents spanning various genres
-- Short form synthetic biographies containing personally identifiable information (PII)
+- Task 2: Short form synthetic biographies containing personally identifiable information (PII)
-- Real text snippets

-For data type listed above, we provide sentence completion and question answer tasks, leading to six unique tasks covered in this challenge.
+- Task 3: Documents sampled from pretraining dataset

+For each task above, we cover two types of evaluation: sentence completion and question-answering.
+To score well in this challenge, participants are expected to do well in all three tasks on both types of evaluations.

+### Sample Data

+You can find a small sample of documents from Task 1 and Task 2 [here](https://github.com/llmunlearningsemeval2025/sample-data).

+### Challenge Evaluation Metrics

+To be announced.

+### Challenge Platform

+To be announced.

+###

 ### Organizers
 - Anil Ramakrishna, Amazon AGI